cblte/zn80-net/content/sammelsurium/comments-for-static-sites.md

 ---
 title: Comments For Static Sites
 date: 2021-04-27
+description: "A list of software and services to allow comments on static websites"
 ---

-A list of software and services to allow comments on static websites.

 - https://remark42.com/
 - https://utteranc.es/